|

 - While you can travel to Carriacou any day of the week, the most challenging

-is Saturday.
-If possible, try to travel on a different day.
-Arrivals late
+Air flight to Carriacou), try to travel on a different day.

-afternoon, but if your plane is late, there’s no Osprey ferry "safety
+afternoon, but if your plane is late or cancelled, there’s no Osprey ferry "safety

 Worst Case Scenario

-- If you find yourself stuck on Grenada overnight (there are worse things),
+- If you find yourself stuck on Grenada overnight (there are far worse things),

 Grenada Grand Beach Resort (near town) and Rex Grenadian (near the airport).

-Obviously, the closer you can stay to the ferry or the airport, the easier it
+Obviously, the closer you stay to the ferry or airport, the easier it

 will be to catch a morning boat or plane.